 Of course, this is not a story of beggars, but rather a parable of the division in all of us, between the heart and the mind.
-Mind has legs, it takes us everywhere, charging on but alas it is blind.
-Mind, no matter how smart it seems is completely based in the past.
+Mind has legs, it takes us everywhere, charging on but alas it is blind to the ultimate direction.
+Mind, no matter how smart it seems is often based in the past.
 It is simply a repository of what has already happened, in the past.
 Even mind-based imagination is simply a new presentation of old information.
 And thus, mind is blind to the future, blind to truth, blind to soul.

 Heart is the one who sees in all of us.
 Heart is open.
 Consider a child crawling around completely open to discovery.
 Everything is new.
 Curiosity is its primary state.
 Brain scans show that theta waves are minimal before the age of 8 years old.
 These are the waves registered in cause and effect problem solving tasks.
 Children have not yet started activating their intellectual centers.
 Children are learning machines without the need for intellect.
 They are designed to absorb languages and everything else at a massively accelerated rate because they are open.
 The mind is not yet critical.
 The heart is seeing everything.
 Just watch how a child has imaginary friends, dreams of being an astronaut, loves everyone around them (unless parents teach them to be afraid).
 They see the future clearly and anything can be created.
-The little bodies and language are just a little awkward for and thus we may discount their amazing insight.
+The little bodies and language are just a little awkward for them and thus we may discount their amazing insight.
+This baby though, heart open to see, can’t get very far without the mind, the legs to walk, run, and even build structures to reach for those stars.

 We can notice the division within ourselves.
 We can feel our head up there and heart in the center of our chest.
 Notice whether they are talking much.
 Just ponder for a moment your heart seeing.
 You can imagine what it would be like to look out from the center of your chest.
 Imagine breathing in through your heart center and out through your solar plexus.
 Notice the subtle way things may look different when you connect with your body instead of only with the head.
 Consider your future, as if looking from your heart.
 How does it look now?